-1) News in Levels is for adult students of English who want to practise reading and listening and learn English.
+1) News in Levels is for adult students of English who want to practice reading and listening and learn English.

 2) It is forbidden to copy anything from this website.
-However, if you are a student, you can copy texts of news from Level 1, Level 2 and Level 3 for your personal use when you learn English, never for making money.
-If you are a teacher, you can copy texts of articles for Level 1, Level 2 and Level 3 for your students but only for teaching in classes.
+However, if you are a student, you can copy texts of news from Level 1, Level 2 and Level 3 for your personal use but when you learn English, never for making money.
+If you are a teacher, you can copy texts of articles for Level 1, Level 2, and Level 3 for your students but only for teaching in classes.
 It is forbidden to use the texts from this website for making money.
-However, it is OK when you make money teaching face to face with your students in classes.
+However, it is OK when you make money teaching face-to-face with your students in classes.

 3) We are not responsible for any action which you do when you use this website.
-We are not responsible for correctness of the website or any simple audio or texts.
+We are not responsible for the correctness of the website or any simple audio or texts.
 We are not responsible for anything that happens to you when you use this website and read news in English.

 4) We reserve the right to change, correct or delete any information in the Comments or Contact sections.
 We reserve the right to shorten comments which are more than 100 words long.

 5) Pictures on this website are under the Creative Commons Attribution-Share Alike license.
 Pictures are illustrative only.
 There is a list of authors of pictures.

 6) If you disagree with these conditions, please do not use this website.